AntJanus/WebDevelopment.META/Book/4-Better Developer/6-languages-to-learn.md

 What's great about Python is its procedural programming application as those plugins.
 With a few lines of code, you can achieve a lot of power.

+I'd recommend learning Python as a step toward learning general programming and computing.

 ### C\#

 C\# is sometimes called the "C++ for the web".
 It's true in some way and false in others; however, learning it can bring in a lot of insight as to why developers chose to go with C\# despite its platform limiations, and why some developers hate it.
 Most of the time, C\# is hated by people who hate Microsoft but outside of that, C\# is a wonderful language.